-• Opioid prescriptions: For adult opioid naïve members, short-acting opioids are limited to not more than a 5-day supply for initial fill.
+Opioid prescriptions: For adults, limited to not more than a 5-day supply for initial fill.
 For minors, except in case of cancer, other chronic disease (see 310-V) or traumatic injury, all fills are limited to a 5-day supply or less days.
 See AHCCCS Policy 310-V for a list of diagnoses that are exempt from these opioid quantity limits for adults and minors.
-All opioid prescriptions are subject to an MME of < 90 MME (morphine milligram equivalents).
-Prior authorization is required for chronic opioid use.
+All opioids prescriptions are subject to a MME of < 90 MME (morphine milligram equivalents).